 The paramedic program takes 12 months to complete for students who have the A&P credit.

 Placement scores are not required for the EMT program.
-ACT Compass or ACCUPLACER scores are required for A&P and paramedic class participants only (all sections required: math, English and reading).
-Testing is not required for technical diploma students; however, testing is required for associate degree students.
+Act Compass or ACCUPLACER scores are required for A&P and paramedic class participants who have not yet completed EMT licensure.
+For A&P and Paramedic students who are not yet EMT’s, they will need all sections of ACT MATH, ENGLISH, and READING.
+Testing is not required for Technical Diploma students but may be required for students pursuing the Associate’s Degree.

 After completing NEMSA’s EMS program, students are required to pass the NREMT exam and obtain an official certification or licensure in the state where they want to work.
 EMTs and paramedics are in high demand nationwide.
 Acadian Ambulance is currently hiring both EMTs and paramedics across Louisiana and throughout its four-state service area.

 Louisiana Hybrid Program FAQs